kimbring2/minecraft_ai/README.md

 # Result
 ![Treechop-v0 agent video](https://github.com/kimbring2/MineRL/blob/master/monitor/ezgif.com-video-to-gif.gif)

-After finishing a training, agent can go to a one of tree in environment and attack it for collecting wood.
-But, it stops it's move at then.
-Thus, agent can collect only 1 reward.
+After finishing a training, agent can go to a two tree in environment and attack it for collecting wood.
+But, it stops after then.
+Thus, agent can collect only 2 reward.

-I need to solve this problem.
+I need to solve this problem for collection more wood in one environment.

 ![Treechop-v0 traning loss graph](https://github.com/kimbring2/MineRL/blob/master/image/14-47-20.png)